 Negative Impacts on the Cervical Spine

-The cervical spine, or the neck region of the spine, bears the brunt of forward head posture.
+The cervical spine, or the neck region of the spine, is where we feel the biggest impact of forward head posture.
 The misalignment increases the load on the vertebrae, discs, and supporting muscles, potentially causing chronic pain, stiffness, and even reducing the range of motion.
-As the head moves forward, it places additional stress on the neck’s delicate structures, setting the stage for various musculoskeletal issues.
+As the head moves forward, it places additional stress on the neck’s internal structures, leading to a variety of issues down the track.

 Contribution to Headaches

-Surprisingly, forward head posture isn’t just a pain in the neck – it can also be a major headache, quite literally.
+Surprisingly, forward head posture isn’t just a pain in the neck – it can also literally be a major headache.
 The strain on the cervical spine and associated structures can lead to cervicogenic headaches, characterised by a persistent, dull ache around the head.
-The constant tension and stress on the muscles can create a cycle of pain that becomes challenging to break without addressing the root cause.
+The constant tension and stress on the muscles can create a cycle of pain that becomes challenging to break without addressing the root causes.
+However, to aid in alleviating pain in the short term, we outline some exercises to fix forward head posture below.

 Exercises to Fix Forward Head Posture